Leigh Lawson

-Allan Leigh Lawson (born 21 July 1945) is an English actor, director and writer.
+Allan Leigh Lawson (born 21 July 1943) is an English actor, director and writer.

-Life and career
+Early life

 Lawson was born in Atherstone, Warwickshire.
+He initially studied at Mountview Academy of Theatre Arts before training further at the Royal Academy of Dramatic Art.

+Career

-He initially studied at Mountview Academy of Theatre Arts before training further at the Royal Academy of Dramatic Art, Lawson has acted in film and television since the early 1970s, and has directed plays in the West End and on Broadway.
+Lawson has acted in film and television since the early 1970s, and has directed plays in the West End and on Broadway.
 He has worked with the National Theatre, Royal Shakespeare Company (RSC) and with film directors such as Roman Polanski and Franco Zeffirelli.
-He has been quoted as saying that the only time in his career when he didn't feel he should be somewhere else doing something else was when he was with the RSC.
-Lawson's portrayals in films include Bernardo in Brother Sun, Sister Moon (1972) and Alec d'Urberville in Tess (1979).
+Lawson has been quoted as saying that the only time in his career when he did not feel he should be somewhere else doing something else was when he was with the RSC.
+His portrayals in films include Bernardo in Brother Sun, Sister Moon (1972) and Alec d'Urberville in Tess (1979).
 He played the leading role as Alan Lomax in the television drama series Travelling Man (1984–85), and guest starred in television series such as The Duchess of Duke Street (1976), Disraeli (1978), Feuer und Schwert - Die Legende von Tristan und Isolde (1982), The Ray Bradbury Theatre (1988) and Silent Witness (2005–2007).
-He also guested, with his wife Twiggy, playing themselves in an episode of the comedy series, Absolutely Fabulous (2001).
+Lawson also guested, with his wife Twiggy, playing themselves in an episode of the comedy series Absolutely Fabulous (2001).